Ayehu/custom-activities/Google Cloud/Disk/GCloudCreateDisk/README.md

-## GCloudCreateDisk - Create an image in Google Cloud.
+## GCloudCreateDisk - Create a disk in Google Cloud.

 Remark - To create a disk in Google Cloud you need to set-up a new Service Account at https://cloud.google.com.
 Check this [tutorial](https://docs.bmc.com/docs/PATROL4GoogleCloudPlatform/10/creating-a-service-account-key-in-the-google-cloud-platform-project-799095477.html).